-In Which States Can Nurse Practitioners Practice Independently Using Telehealth Solution?
+Where Can Nurse Practitioners Practice Independently Using Telehealth?

 Even though states like California do not allow nurse practitioners to practice without physician supervision, others let nurse practitioners practice independently.
 States where you can start your Telehealth nursing business include Alaska, Arizona, Hawaii, Idaho, Iowa, Montana, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Utah, Washington, and Wyoming.
 Other states such as Colorado, Connecticut, Illinois, Delaware, Maryland, Kentucky, Maine, Minnesota, Nebraska, Nevada, South Dakota, Vermont, Virginia and West Virginia grant you full practice authority only after you have practiced under physician oversight for a set number of hours, varying from state to state.

-What Is The Role Of A Nurse Entrepreneur In Telehealth Nursing Business?
+The Role Of A Nurse Entrepreneur In Telehealth Nursing Business

 Pre and Post-Surgical patient care: Telehealth nursing practices are fast replacing traditional follow-up clinic visits.
 Nurses can remotely monitor patients’ vitals with the help of connected medical devices, and guide through pre-surgical preparation on video communication platforms.
 Similarly, as a part of post-surgical care, e-visits aid recuperation and help nurses root out exacerbations using images and visuals shared by a patient.
 Telehealth nurses are usually involved in routine monitoring of specific objective clinical data post-surgery including ileostomy output, heart rate, glucose levels, blood pressure and medication adherence, analyze medical tests’ results in real-time, and even provide care instructions.